WLLY-FM: HD Radio

 WLLY-FM is licensed to broadcast in the HD Radio format.
 On September 6, 2018, WLLY-FM launched a classic hip hop format on its HD3 subchannel, branded as "Yo!
 107.1" (simulcast on translator W296AW 107.1 FM Mangonia Park).
 That translator and the format are owned by Black Media Works, which used the translator to rebroadcast WJFP in Fort Pierce, Florida.
-On June 2025, WLLY-FM added the HD4 subchannel of WWRF simulcast.
+In June 2025, WLLY-FM added the HD4 subchannel of WWRF simulcast.

+On September 21, 2026, WLLY-HD3 changed their format from classic hip hop to EDM-leaning bilingual CHR, branded as "Mega 107.1".